Research article | Open Access

 Abstract

-This study examined how the "Solar System and Beyond" unit, delivered outside the classroom, affected students' skills in science, technology, society, and the environment.
+This study examined how the "Solar System and Beyond" unit, delivered outside the classroom, affected students' views about science, technology, society, and the environment.
 A pre-test-post-test control group design, a semi-experimental method, was employed.
-The data were collected using the "Science-Technology-Society-Environment Scale (STSES)."
+The data were collected using the "Science-Technology-Society-Environment Scale".
 The research involved 70 7th-grade students from a public middle school in the Pamukkale district of Denizli during the 2023-2024 academic year.
 Students in the experimental group participated in out-of-school activities, including a planetarium visit, an observatory trip, and open-air sky observation.
 The t-test for independent samples was used to analyze the data.
-Results showed that the experimental group students demonstrated significant gains in the "Science and Technology" and "Technology" sub-dimensions of the STSES compared to the control group (p < 0.05).
-No significant differences were observed in the other sub-dimensions or the overall scale.
+Results showed that the experimental group students demonstrated significant gains in the "Science and Technology" and "Technology" sub-dimensions compared with the control group (p < .05).
+No significant differences were observed in the other sub-dimensions or in the overall scale.

 APA 7th edition